conniehhw/readme-generator/README.md

   ## Questions
-  If you have additional questions about the repo, you can contact me directly at TSET.
-You can find more of my work at TEST (https://github.com/TEST).
+  If you have additional questions about the repo, you can contact me directly at conniehhw@gmail.com.
+You can find more of my work at conniehhw (https://github.com/conniehhw).